thisisyoussef/exquizite/README.md

 ## Project Overview

 ExQuizite is a quiz application designed to make learning fun and interactive.
 With ExQuizite, users can create quizzes, answer quizzes, and track their progress.
-The application is built using modern technologies such as Node.js, React, and Redux to provide a seamless and efficient user experience.
+The application is built using Node.js to provide a seamless and efficient user experience.

 ## Installation Instructions